Gene Regulation in Evolution and Development (GeneRED)

 • How do ciliary proteins affect DNA damage response and gene regulation in Usher syndrome?
 (Wolfrum)

-GeneRED builds on the success of the International PhD Programme and Summer School that are coordinated by IMB and have a complementary focus on gene regulation, epigenetics and the DNA damage response.
-Together these programmes support researchers in answering some of the most important questions regarding gene regulation and its influence on evolutionary and developmental biology.
+GeneRED built on the success of the International International PhD Programme and Summer School that are coordinated by IMB and have a complementary focus on gene regulation, epigenetics and the DNA damage response.
+Together, these programmes support researchers in answering some of the most important questions regarding gene regulation and its influence on evolutionary and developmental biology.

-The GeneRED Chairs are Hans Zischler, Dean of the Faculty of Biology at JGU, and René Ketting, Scientific Director of IMB.
-The General Manager of GeneRED is Ralf Dahm (email).
+The GeneRED Chairs were Hans Zischler, Dean of the Faculty of Biology at JGU, and René Ketting, Scientific Director of IMB.
+The General Manager of GeneRED was Ralf Dahm (email).